Kaimahi Whare Putunga

 - follow food, health and safety regulations

 Packhouse workers need to have knowledge of:

-- grading, packing and storing crops
+- grading, packing and storing produce

-- fruit standards
+- quality standards for produce

-- work regular business hours in the off season, but usually do shift work and extra hours during the harvest season
+- work regular business hours in the off-season, but usually do shift work and extra hours during the harvest season

 - work in packhouses and warehouses

 - may have to travel to follow the work as the seasons and harvests change.

 Cherokee Hancox-Kirikiri talks about being a packhouse worker - 0:37 mins.
 (Video courtesy of Apples and Pears NZ)

 I work at the Mr Apple packhouse in Waipawa.